• Skip to primary navigation

 Instructions

 • In a large bowl with your dried rice noodles, pour boiling hot water over top to cover the noodles.
-Soak until just loosened (about 4 minutes), strain water.
-Make sure to separate your noodles if they're stuck together.
+Soak until limp but firm (about 3-4 minutes), strain the noodles.
+Separate noodles if they're stuck together.
 Set aside.

-• In another bowl, combine noodle sauce ingredients.
+• In a small bowl, combine noodle sauce ingredients and set aside.

-• Toss in shrimp and fry on both sides just until pink.
-Then quickly sweep everything to the side.
+• Toss in shrimp and fry on both sides, just until 60% cooked.
+Then push everything to the side of the pan.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!